Our board

 Herman Visagie (Co-Chair)

-Herman is proud to be a “bi-cultural kiwi” - born in South Africa to Afrikaans parents, he arrived in New Zealand when he was nine years old and spent his formative years in rural South Otago.
-He now lives in Auckland where he works for TSB as Chief of Staff.
-Herman brings a strong governance experience, including currently serving as Vice-President and Chair of the Finance Audit & Risk Committee for the New Zealand Law Society.
+Herman is proud to be a “bi-cultural kiwi” – born in South Africa to Afrikaans parents, he arrived in New Zealand when he was nine years old and spent his formative years in rural South Otago.
 He is passionate about empowering communities and ensuring a better future for our future generations.
+Herman lives in Wellington where he works as Chief Executive Officer of Telecommunications Dispute Resolution Limited, the consumer dispute resolution body for the telecommunications sector in New Zealand.

 Ta’ase Vaoga